Yaroslava2709/Yaroslava2709/README.md

 My name is **Iaroslava**!

-Recently I have successfully completed a Software Engineering Bootcamp with a full scholarship award from the Department for Education (certificate from Imperial College London in partnership with HyperionDev).
+Recently I have successfully completed a Software Engineering Bootcamp at Imperial College London (in partnership with HyperionDev) with a full scholarship award from the DfE.
 During my studies I significantly improved my coding skills with a key focus on **Python** and **SQL**.

 Please see my answers below to find out more about me.

 **(1) Why am I interested in SWE and coding?**

-The Software Engineering is one of the most interesting and intellectually challenging subjects.
-Since high school, I have been really interested in solving different math problems and I always worked hard to get better in math-related fields through my education.
+Software Engineering is one of the most interesting and intellectually challenging subjects.
+Since high school I have been really interested in solving different math problems and I always worked hard to get better in math-related fields through my education.

 **(2) What am I most excited about in the SWE space?**